 To summarise the project’s findings, we organised two conferences in Poland and Croatia: September 15 2022, in Zagreb and September 29 2022, in Warsaw.
 The conference’s programme was co-shaped by the project’s beneficiaries and contributors: stakeholders, interview participants, e-learning and collaborative workshops alums, and contributors to the final publication.

 Besides the inspiring lectures and discussions, conference participants in Poland had a chance to take part in practical workshops on several subjects like woodwork in historical buildings, internal thermo-modernization of buildings or algorithms for the optimal scope of energy renovation – workshop on the tool developed by Tomasz Jeleński as a part of the publication.

-This project [Climate Mitigation in Heritage Buildings] is part of the European Climate Initiative (EUKI) of the German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU).
+This project [Climate Mitigation in Heritage Buildings] is part of the European Climate Initiative (EUKI) of the German Federal Ministry for Economic Affairs and Climate Action (BMWK).
 It is the overarching goal of the EUKI to foster climate cooperation within the European Union (EU) in order to mitigate greenhouse gas emissions.